When we create an ASP.NET page, we are actually creating the source

 2. Processing: Executes the Result/Code

-3. Rendering: Converts the Server side code into Client Understandable format (i.e., HTML and JAVASCRIPT).
+3. Rendering: Converts the Server side code into Client Understandable format (i.e., HTML

 STEP 8: CLR will generate complete Execution Result.